 - Offer special deals To run promotions, like buy one get one free, you can use the WooCommerce Dynamic Pricing plugin.

 - Accept takeaway orders If you want to let shoppers pick up their orders (rather than delivering them), you can create a "Local pickup" shipping option for takeout.

-- Accept tips If you want to accept tips, you can use the Name Your Price plugin.
+- Accept tips If you want to accept tips, you can use the WooCommerce Donation Or Tip On Cart And Checkout plugin.